-From readily available information to networking via social media groups, associations are facing various threats affecting their ability to attract and maintain members.
+From readily available information to networking via social media groups, associations are facing various threats affecting member engagement

 Member associations need to understand the unique benefits they offer and add value to their communications.
-To remain relevant and achieve their mandate, associations need to embrace technology and member-driven feedback, ultimately undergoing a digital transformation.
+To remain relevant and achieve their mandate, associations need to embrace technology and member-driven feedback, ultimately undergoing a digital transformation for member engagement.

 Increasingly diverse member values and opinions

 Competition for member attention and readily available online content

 Ongoing challenge to achieve member education and engagement mandates

 AUTOMATE MEMBER DATA